data-gymnasia/courses/content/sets-and-functions/content.md

 _{button.next-step} Continue_

 ---
+> id: step-39

 ### Intersection

-When we're choosing which loaf of bread to purchase, we're interested in finding one which is in *both* of two sets:
-* the set of loaves whose price falls in our range of acceptable prices, and
-* the set of loaves whose taste we find satisfactory
+You realize that you and your partner inadvertently *both* made grocery lists and went grocery shopping the same afternoon.
+You want to know the items on both lists, because [[you'll have extra of those items|you need to go back to the store for those]].

+---
+> id: step-40

-The set of viable loaves is the *intersection* of these two sets.
+The set of items which are in both sets is called the *intersection* of the two sets.

 ::: .definition
 **Definition** (Intersection)